IRENA Youth Forum 2026

 The second APRA Investment Forum (IF) is being co-hosted by the Government of Sierra Leone and the International Renewable Energy Agency (IRENA) in Freetown, Sierra Leone, on 22-23 October 2025, to accelerate the development and implementation of energy transition projects across APRA member countries.

-During the 80th United Nations General Assembly and Climate Week NYC, IRENA aims to advance progress, and discuss opprtunities and challanges of tripling renewable energy globally by 2030.
+During the 80th United Nations General Assembly and Climate Week NYC, IRENA advanced progress, and discuss opprtunities and challanges of tripling renewable energy globally by 2030.

-APRA and the Government of Mozambique, through the Ministry of Mineral Resources and Energy, are organising a national consultation for the country from 15 to 18 September 2025.
+APRA and the Government of Mozambique, through the Ministry of Mineral Resources and Energy, organised a national consultation for the country from 15 to 18 September 2025.

-The twenty-ninth Council meeting of the International Renewable Energy Agency (IRENA) is scheduled to be held on 11 to 12 September 2025, with related meetings taking place on 10 September 2025.
+The twenty-ninth Council meeting of the International Renewable Energy Agency (IRENA) took place from on 11 to 12 September 2025, with related meetings on 10 September 2025.

 The International Renewable Energy Agency (IRENA), in collaboration with Ethiopia’s Ministry of Water and Energy, hosted a capacity development workshop to strengthen local stakeholders’ ability to structure bankable renewable energy projects and improve access to finance.